 Fact: There’s no cure for dyspraxia, and kids don’t outgrow it.
 However, kids do get better at doing certain tasks over time with lots of practice and feedback.
-Occupational therapy and speech therapy, along with other tools and strategies, may help improve symptoms.
+Occupational therapy and speech therapy may help improve symptoms.
 For older children, learning to use a keyboard may help with writing.
 Technology tools like dictation software can also be a great help.

 About the author